FesianXu/PLSTM/readme.md

 Folder `utils` include one file, `gendata.py` which uses to generate the formatted data in numpy arrays.
 Note that all raw skeleton is stored in txt file and i transform them to mat file in MATLAB and i also save the (x,y,z) information.

+## update
+**13/4/2018**, add a jupyter notebook script in `app` folder used for training and evaluation.
+The code has not clear yet but could be a reference.

 [plstm]: ./imgs/plstm.png